-Scenario Mitigation MS1175 condition impacting the 0.12 ha marine turtle nesting habitat.
+Scenario Mitigation MS1175 condition environmental surveys) and authorised by regulatory conditions of approval.
+Engineer Jetty design was refined to increase the spanning distance between piles from 24 m to 27 m, resulting in only a single pair of piles directly impacting the 0.12 ha marine turtle nesting habitat.
 Jetty construction method uses a top-mounted traveller to install piles.
 Therefore, direct disturbance within 0.12 ha marine turtle nesting habitat is limited to only the footprint of the piles.
 No machines will enter the beach habitat.
 Administrate Minimise potential environmental impacts through implementation of the Mardie Ground Disturbance Permit (GDP) Procedure.
-Ensure employees and contractors are aware of turtle nesting habitat through the Mardie Environmental Induction. implement controls signage in proximity to the turtle nesting habitat and educational posters throughout the common areas of Project buildings. statistically significant decrease in percentage range and usage of nesting sites Consult with lighting designers and qualified turtle biologists/ecologists Review and revise Illumination Plan 9-5 statistically significant change in the hatchling orientation metrics Reduce light to offshore islands, which could include: Audit project lighting to identify individual lights that are directly visible or poorly shielded, Modify light fixtures to include additional shielding and/or reorientation of light fixtures, Reduce the colour temperature or intensity of light sources, Eliminate lights that are surplus to operational needs, Investigate novel and emerging lighting technologies.
+Ensure employees and contractors are aware of turtle nesting habitat through the Mardie Environmental Induction. implement controls signage in proximity to the turtle nesting habitat and educational posters throughout the common areas of Project Statistically significant buildings.
+9-5 decrease in percentage range and usage of nesting sites Consult with lighting designers and qualified turtle biologists/ecologists Review and revise Illumination Plan Statistically significant change in the hatchling orientation metrics Reduce light to offshore islands, which could include: Audit project lighting to identify individual lights that are directly visible or poorly shielded, Modify light fixtures to include additional shielding and/or reorientation of light fixtures, Reduce the colour temperature or intensity of light sources, Eliminate lights that are surplus to operational needs, Investigate novel and emerging lighting technologies.
 10-4(5) Turtles misoriented/lost inland or trapped in Ponds Consult with marine turtle subject matter experts (SMEs) to plan the most appropriate response.
 In the first instance, individuals will be carried back to the nearest beach and the event reported to DBCA office in Karratha within 5 days.
+N/A - mainland beaches not significant nesting habitat.
 Fauna observations are recorded in BCI fauna sighting register which documents the date, time, coordinates, and activity of fauna on the Project site.
-N/A - mainland beaches not significant nesting habitat.

-$^{^{}st}$ This relates to the separate but related Illumination Plan required by MS1175 condition 9 .
+This relates to the separate but related Illumination Plan required by MS1175 condition 9.